The mental and social impact of the epidemic, extreme weather events

 and the dangerous geo-political situation in Europe and China and

-The epidemic, extreme climate change and unstable geo-political
+The recent epidemic, extreme climate change and unstable geo-political

 order is playing out through the